 Eight sectors are reporting (or have reported) year-over-year growth in revenues, led by the Health Care sector.
-Three sectors are reporting a year-over-year decline in revenues, led by the Materials sector.
+Three sectors are reporting (or have reported) a year-over-year decline in revenues, led by the Materials sector.

 Health Care: Cigna and CVS Lead Growth on Easy Comparisons to Year-Ago Pre-Merger Revenues